justnarp/git/readme.md

 git push --force origin master
 ```
 ![The master branch is back to normal](crazy-experiment-3.gif)

+You can verify your experiment branch is 3 commits ahead of master:
 ![Crazy experiment branch 3 commits ahead of master](crazy-experiment-4.gif)

 Now continue working on your experimental branch: